• Skip to primary navigation

 • Instead of espresso powder: Espresso powder is the best ingredient to use for that "latte" flavor, since it's ground so finely.
 That said, you can substitute with instant coffee, but you'll want to grind it down as smoothly as possible so you have uniform flavor throughout your cupcakes.
 If you'd rather not use espresso powder, you can leave it out and you'll just have pumpkin spice cupcakes.

 • Instead of gelatin: If you don't have gelatin or prefer not to use it, you can just leave it out and top the cupcakes with regular (non-stabilized) whipped cream.
 If you do this, you'll want to add the whipped cream to the cupcakes immediately before serving.
-Alternatively, you could frost the cupcakes with a half batch of this vanilla buttercream instead.
+Alternatively, you could frost the cupcakes with a vanilla buttercream instead.

 • Instead of vanilla bean paste: If you don't have vanilla bean paste, or prefer not to use it, you can substitute with an equal measure of vanilla extract.